- Facts to Know

 The antinuclear antibody (ANA) test detects autoantibodies that react against components of the nucleus, or "command center," of your own cells.
 A positive test indicates a stimulated immune system, which is common in people with lupus.
-However, ANA is also positive in people with other conditions, such as systemic sclerosis, mixed connective tissue disease and rheumatoid arthritis.
+However, ANA is also positive in people with other conditions, such as systemic sclerosis, dermatomyositis, undifferentiated and mixed connective tissue disease and rheumatoid arthritis.
 In addition, people without such disorders could have a positive ANA test.
 A positive ANA may also be found in people over 50.

 Other autoantibody tests include anti-dsDNA, anti-Sm, anti-RNP, anti-Ro (SSA) and anti-La (SSB).
 Anticardiolipin or other antiphospholipid tests may indicate risk for a blood clotting disorder.
 In some cases, specialized diagnostic tests for the eyes, heart, lungs or brain, or a biopsy of the kidney may be performed.